mateoblack/workspaces-backup-automation/README.md

 terraform apply
 ```

+---

 ## Usage

 ### Enable Backup for a WorkSpace

-Tag your WorkSpace to enable automatic backups:
+Tag a WorkSpace to opt it into automatic backups:

 ```bash
 aws workspaces create-tags \